gpapadog/Bird_Plant_Interactions/README.md

 covariates to improve efficiency.
 Finally, we employ an approach to trait matching which allows us to identify the traits that are most inflential in forming and detecting species interactions.

-### Data set
+## Data set

 The data we are using is publicly available in the supporting information of Bello et al (2016).
 The link is provided at the references of this file.
 The downloaded file is a .csv file and it is named ATLANTIC_frugivory.csv.
 The data set is also included in the Data/ folder along with a short data directory.

-### Code
+## Code

+The folder HelperScripts/ includes functions that are used in the analysis code.

 The code to replicate the visualizations and analysis in the manuscript are available in the folder Analysis/.
-Each file is commented heavily.
 The numbers in the beginning of the file names represent the order with which the files should be used/ran.
 A short description of each file is included here.
+Each file is commented heavily.

 - 0_Bias_visualization.R: This code can be used to replicate Figure 1 of the manuscript where we visualize the geographic and taxonomic biases of the individual studies.
 This code is not